Simulation and Testing

 Cocotb

-Any Python files in the testbench_dir
+Any Python files in the test

-will be run with cocotb.
+directory will be run with cocotb.
 The first line must be a

 comment on the form